-^{3.} The grant date fair value of all stock awards has been calculated in accordance with applicable accounting standards.
-For information on the assumptions used to calculate the fair value of the awards, refer to Note 5, "Stock-Based Compensation" to our "Consolidated Financial Statements" in Part II, Item 8 of our Annual Report on Form 10-K for the fiscal year ended October 31, 2023, as filed with the SEC on December 22, 2023.
+^{3.} Amounts shown represent the grant date fair value of all stock awards granted during the applicable fiscal year, calculated in accordance with applicable accounting standards, and the fiscal year 2024 incremental accounting charge for modification of the fiscal 2022 PARSUs' non-GAAP net income goal measurement as described in the "Vesting achievement under the fiscal 2022-2024 PARSU award cycle" section in the CD&A above and disclosed in rows marked with footnote 5 in the "Fiscal 2024 grants of plan-based awards" table below.
+The incremental accounting charge related to modification of the fiscal 2022 PARSUs was \$1,510,376 for Mr. Neri, \$697,098 for Mr. Schultz and \$348,547 for Mr. MacDonald.
+For information on the assumptions used to calculate the fair value of the awards, refer to Note 5, "Stock-Based Compensation" to our "Consolidated Financial Statements" in Part II, Item 8 of our Annual Report on Form 10-K for the fiscal year ended October 31, 2024, as filed with the SEC on December 19, 2024.
 In the case of RSUs, the value is determined by multiplying the number of units granted by the closing price of HPE's stock on the grant date.
-For PARSUs awarded in fiscal 2023, amounts shown reflect the grant date fair value of the PARSUs for the two- and three-year performance periods beginning with fiscal 2023, based on the probable outcome of performance conditions related to these PARSUs on the grant date.
-The 2023 PARSUs include both market-related (relative TSR) and internal (non-GAAP net income) performance goals as described under "Determination of fiscal 2023 executive compensation-long-term Incentives."
+For PARSUs awarded in fiscal 2024, amounts shown reflect the grant date fair value of the PARSUs for the two- and three-year performance periods beginning with fiscal 2024, based on the probable outcome of performance conditions related to these PARSUs on the grant date.
+The 2024 PARSUs include both market-related (relative TSR) and internal (non-GAAP net income) performance goals as described under "Determination of fiscal 2024 executive compensation-long-term incentives."
 Consistent with the applicable accounting standards, the grant date fair value of the relative TSR component has been determined using a Monte Carlo simulation model.
-The table below sets forth the grant date fair value for the PARSUs granted to our NEOs in fiscal 2023.
+The table below sets forth the grant date fair value for the PARSUs granted to our NEOs in fiscal 2024.